 The design portrays the Witwatersrand gold fields in the upper part of the shield as a gold background with an open book representing learning or knowledge superimposed on a cogwheel representing industry.
 The wavy bars in silver in the lower part represent the Vaal and Limpopo rivers between which the Witwatersrand gold fields occur.

 Above the shield is the head of a Kudu, one of South Africa's most powerful and typical antelopes.

-The design of the University s Coat of Arms has evolved from the badge of the South African School of Mines, in Kimberley.
+The design of the University's Coat of Arms has evolved from the badge of the South African School of Mines, in Kimberley.
 This showed a diamond with a superimposed shield.
-On the shield appear a prospector s pick and a sledge hammer overlaid by broken ore with a 5-stamp stamp mill in the centre.
-The motto was the same as today namely, Scientia et Labore, which may be interpreted as "Through Knowledge and Work" or "Through Knowledge and Industry"
+On the shield appears a prospector's pick and a sledge hammer overlaid by broken ore with a 5-stamp stamp mill in the centre.
+The motto was the same as today namely, Scientia et Labore, which may be interpreted as "Through Knowledge and Work" or "Through Knowledge and Industry".

 The School transferred to Johannesburg and became the Transvaal Technical Institute and subsequently the Transvaal University College.
 There does not appear to have been a distinctive badge during this period.